tophallen/fullcalendarRT/README.md

 - knockout.js view updating outside of fullcalendar
 - unlimited team and group support
 - perfect for teams in an org or individuals in a team
+- also works for individuals within a team within an org

+note: IE8 works, but still has a couple bugs being worked out.

 The data is managed and stored in the project with the Entity Framework and SQL, but it wouldn't be hard to impletement a NoSQL db with this.